The peer-reviewed yearbook of the Katherine Mansfield Society. Published by Edinburgh University Press. Editors: Dr Gerri Kimber and Dr Aimee Gasston.

 on the theme of

-This volume will be published in 2023, to coincide with the centenary anniversary of Mansfield’s death.
-Essays which address any aspect of Mansfield, illness and death will be considered.
+Essays which address any aspect of Mansfield and London will be considered for this volume.
 Subjects might include (but are not limited to):

 Please email submissions of c.
 6000 words, including endnotes, formatted in Word and in MHRA style*, 12 pt.
 Times New Roman, double line-spaced, with a 100-word abstract + 5 keywords & 50-word biography, to the editorial team at email@example.com